mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 In this case, tree routing tree will differ from the bundle routing tree:

 - The routing tree will have a single root node called `/` with three children: `/intro`, `/main`, and `/about`.
 - The bundle routing tree will have root node named after the file which contains the routes definitions (`app.routing-module.ts` for Angular and `App.tsx` for React), and two children (for Angular - `./main/main.module` and `./about/about.module`, and for React - `./Main.tsx` and `./About.tsx`).
-This is because two routes in this case point to the same bundle entry point.
+In this case, the routing tree and the bundle routing tree differ because two routes point to the same chunk entry point.

 ## Bundle Page Graph

 We already defined the page graph as the navigation graph which we got from given source, with aggregated routes.
 If instead of the routes, we get the entry points of their corresponding chunks, we'll get the bundle page graph.

-Keep in mind that we may not have 1:1 correspondance between chunk entry point and a route.
-This is possible in case not all the routes are lazy.
+Keep in mind that we may not have 1:1 correspondence between chunk entry point and a route.
+This is possible in the case when not all the routes are loaded lazily.
 In such case, we may need to combine several nodes from the page graph to one.
 If we form the bundle page graph from a weighted page graph, the bundle page graph will be weighted as well.

 # Technical Details